remiboissise/shortcuts/README.md

 # :repeat: shortcuts

 You will find shortcuts dedicated to the application [Shortcuts](https://apps.apple.com/app/id915249334) on iOS.
-In order to use these shortcuts, all you need is an iOS smartphone with the Shortcuts app to click on the shortcuts link.
+In order to use these shortcuts, all you need is an iOS smartphone with the Shortcuts app to access the shortcuts below.

 ## un-mirror selfie